 Sanitoria

 Sanatoria were medical facilities for long-term illness, most typically associated with the treatment of tuberculosis, before the widespread use of antibiotics (Burke, 2018).
 Some sanitorium examples include Idaho State Tuberculosis Hospital (Gooding, Idaho) and Waverly Hills Sanatorium (Louisville, Kentucky).
 Escape from Padova was held in 2018.
 Escape rooms are held at the former sanatorium annually with different themes.
 The site operators also offer daytime tours.
 Kamloops, British Columbia’s Tranquille Sanitorium’s “Escape from Padova” is an escape room/tunnel with a haunted asylum theme.
 According to the Kamloops Museum and Archives (Gilbert and Fedorak, 2018), the sanatorium was built in 1907 to treat patients with tuberculosis and did so until 1958.
 The facility did not treat or employ Indigenous or Asian people until after World War II (Norton and Miller, 2002).
 Prior to this, Indigenous people were sent to segregated hospitals as part of colonial assimilation efforts in Canada (Drees, 2013; Lux, 2010, 2016).
 Sanatoriums reinforced racial distinctions and inequalities (Lux, 2016); residential schools and sanatoriums were interconnected institutions within the same system of management (Kormarkisky et al., 2015).
 As Kormarnisky and colleagues (2015) find through interviews with Indigenous people who experienced tuberculosis, “What happened ‘years ago’ profoundly affects the health and well-being of people diagnosed with TB today.”
 Following 1958, the sanatorium facilities were transferred to the Mental Health Services Branch of the provincial government and the site was used as an institution for the people, ranging from children to seniors, living with intellectual disabilities.
-At its peak, Tranquille housed 700 people, a quarter of the provincial population of institutionalized people living with intellectual disabilities (Purvey, 2018).
+At its peak, Tranquille housed 700 people; a quarter of the provincial population of institutionalized people living with intellectual disabilities (Purvey, 2018).
 In 2003, the British Columbia government issued a formal apology to former residents who suffered abuse at now-closed provincial institutions that incarcerated people living with intellectual disabilities (Globe and Mail, 2003).
 Purvey (2018) states there are no accounts of abuse at Tranquille.
 There are no accounts featuring the voices of those who were confined there, even in the oral history project conducted by Block (2018).
 In 2018, the provincial government extended compensation to survivors of abuse at the Woodlands site (Canadian Press, 2018).

 The site owners, Farm Fresh/Tranquille Ltd. Partnership, exploit fear of people living with diseases and mental health issues, while claiming to provide accurate accounts of the site’s history.
 Coverage notes that, “Every year, this historic property looks for ways to be creative in telling the story of Tranquille.”
 Yet this story telling does not rely on accounts or the participation of those who were confined there.
 This supports a distance between the confined and the spectator (Brown 2017).
 The delivery of this information begins with “the first tunnel escape room with actors” (Trudeau, 2018) who rely on dramatization, stereotypes and tropes.
 Being confined in the space where others were once confined is framed as entertainment through a partnership with Chimera Theatre.
 The event relies on constructions of risk, illness (Abeysinghe and White, 2010), and ability.
-Those who are sick or those who are differently abled are threatening because they are Other.
+Those who are sick or those who are differently abled are constructed as threatening because they are Other.
 The website reads, “You’ve snuck into Padova, now you have to find a way to get out.
 Can you make it out alive?” and “You’re trapped underground…and you’re not the only one.”